 For younger children, there are a few kid-friendly rides such as a carousel, pedal go-karts and an easy rope obstacle course.

 Safety is well addressed, with padded flooring, helmets, knee and elbow pads.
 Terrific fun and a favourite for most youngsters, this is our select venue for kid-friendly things to do in Kuala Lumpur!
+Although note it’s about a half hour drive from KL Sentral.

 Address: AT 6, IOI City Mall, IOI Resort City, 62502 Putrajaya, Wilayah Persekutuan Putrajaya